jong8jong8/project/background/git.md

 cat id_ed25519.pub  # public key
 ```

-- Copy the contents for Github setting
+- Copy the contents of `id_ed25519.pub` for Github setting
 - At Github, go to `SSH and GPG keys` and add the public key